 Altria is trying to convert traditional smokers to these product lines.

 Because they offer reduced health risks and less social friction associated with cigarettes.
 Even more, they may provide a business model that is more sustainable in the future.

 - Ste.
 Michelle Wine, a collection of distinctive wine estates

 - A significant investment in Anheuser-Busch InBev – the world’s largest brewer

-Altria pays an annual forward dividend of $3.20 cents per share.
-This is a 5.2% Altria dividend yield at the recent price of $62 per share.
+The Altria dividend payment on a forward basis is $3.36 cents per share.
+This is an 8.3% Altria dividend yield at the recent Altria stock price.

 |1 Year||3 Years||5 Years||7 Years|

 In 2018, the Altria dividend was increased twice!
 6.1% in March.
 And another 14.3% in August Certainly, this is some solid, consistent dividend growth.